daemitus/terraform-provider-elasticstack/docs/resources/elasticsearch_index_template.md

 - `alias` (Block Set) Alias to add. (see [below for nested schema](#nestedblock--template--alias))
 - `mappings` (String) Mapping for fields in the index.
 - `settings` (String) Configuration options for the index.
-See, https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html#index-modules-settings
+See https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html#index-modules-settings

 <a id="nestedblock--template--alias"></a>
 ### Nested Schema for `template.alias`